Nordfjordeid: Nature

-Geirangerfjord and the famous glacier at Briksdalen which attracts numerous international tourists every year are close to Nordfjordeid.
-There are several trails close to the village center, with marked paths to ensure easy travel.
-There are many possibilities of fine hiking in the mountains, either north or south, surrounding the village, a hiking trail starting near the Lote Tunnel going south leads to a magnificent 900 m high view over other arms of the Nordfjorden and splendid area.
+Geirangerfjord and the Briksdalen glacier are located near Nordfjordeid.
+Several marked hiking trails originate near the village center.
+Mountain trails extend both north and south of the village; a trail starting near the Lote Tunnel leads south to a viewpoint 900 metres (3,000 ft) above the Nordfjorden.

 Harpefossen ski resort

 Harpefossen Ski Resort is situated in the Hjelmeland valley, 10 km from the center of Nordfjordeid.
 Harpefossen is the largest, most complete resort in the county, offering slopes of some 550 m, starting at 300 m above sea level.
 Harpefossen's varied terrain is well known nationally, and its geographical position ensures regular powder snowfall throughout the season.
 There are seven ski lifts, thirteen well-groomed trails, 15 km of pathways for cross country and a trail network running through five idyllic mountain summer farms.
 A separate biathlon arena forms part of the cross-country trails, and both resorts and the cross-country trails are floodlit ensuring good evening visibility.